-If you dream of contributing to the world’s understanding of science and technology, then start your journey at the Massachusetts Institute of Technology (MIT).
+If you dream of contributing to the world’s understanding of science and technology, then you’ve probably already considered how to get into MIT.

-This hyper-competitive institution has yielded more Nobel Laureates, astronauts, and influential inventors than most entire countries have.
+The Massachusetts Institute of Technology is a hyper-competitive institution that’s yielded more Nobel Laureates, astronauts, and influential inventors than most entire countries have.
 And for this success, it has been recognized.

 But getting into MIT is another story.